Particular/docs.particular.net/servicecontrol/deploying-servicecontrol-in-a-cluster.md

 Once the Failover cluster is created and ServiceControl is installed, the next step is to configure ServiceControl to run in a clustered environment.

-NOTE: The following steps needs to be applied to all the ServiceControl installation on every node in the cluster.
+NOTE: The following steps needs to be applied to all the ServiceControl installations on every node in the cluster.

 ### URL ACL(s)